 Blame the FDA, insurance companies, poor clinical trial enrollment, whatever excuse we want to make, this is certainly not “best medical practice”, it is not acceptable and is in fact poor medical practice.
 As a practicing physical therapist, if I sent someone home after a total hip replacement and didn’t remind them that there were clear post operative hip precautions that they should be aware of following their procedure (and based upon the technique and specific device they had implanted in their body), I could be fired and sued if they went home and blew out their hip because I didn’t educate them.
 That is simply part of my job!
 Why are heart plugs different?
 The last time I checked they were still being inserted directly in the center of our most vital organ.

-“Patients can’t continue to afford to be the pigs here.
-Patients are literally putting their “hearts on the line” and deserve so much better.
-When I ran the Boston Marathon in 2009 I didn’t recall any pigs passing me with a clinical trial advertisement on their bib.”-DP Dansereau
+“Patients can’t continue to afford to be the experiment here.
+Patients are literally putting their “hearts on the line” and deserve so much better. “

 Better Exercise Guidelines for PFO Patients